 6. Acceptance of gifts

 6-1 Members of the Board of Directors shall not apply for, receive or accept from any source any advantage, direct or indirect, which is in any way connected with his mandate in the Bank.
 The members of the Board of Directors should therefore discourage the offer of any gift having more than a token value.
-However, should it be impossible to refuse, notably because such refusal could prove embarrassing to the donor, the gift is to be surrendered to the Bank through the intermediary of the Board Secretary.
+However, should it be impossible to refuse, notably because such refusal could prove embarrassing to the donor, the gift is to be surrendered to the Bank through the intermediary of the Group Corporate Secretary.

 6-2 Exclusive to the above clause are giveaways, which are defined to be any gift which has a market value of no more than BD 50/- or bears the logo or commercial trade mark of the donor.

 7-1 In their dealings with Bank staff, members of the Board of Directors shall refrain from exerting any pressure which might result in any infringement of regulations or deviation from procedures, for example in management of the Bank’s assets, award of contracts, management of human resources or financial transactions.